 Just make sure to arrive on time since latecomers are not admitted.

-Note: These are sample workshop descriptions.
-Not all topics are offered each semester.
+Note: These workshop descriptions cover our entire pool of topics, but not all topics are offered each semester.
 Course offerings are different at each campus.

 College Survival Skills

 This workshop will help you assimilate on the college campus.
 Topics discussed will be the differences between college vs. high school and navigating the college system.
 You will also learn why it is important to know the campus culture, expectations, and pitfalls that may arise.
 Lastly, where to go for assistance will be provided.

 Upon completion, you should understand and be able to apply the PIRATES strategy and its subsets to a real testing situation.
 PIRATES: Prepare to succeed; Inspect the instructions; Read, Remember, Reduce; Answer or Abandon; Turn Back; Estimate; Survey.